MLZ is a cooperation between:

 NEPOMUC

-At NEPOMUC, the positrons are generated by pair production from absorption of high-energy prompt gamma-rays after thermal neutron capture in cadmium [1].
-A cadmium cap is mounted inside the tip of the inclined beam tube SR11.
-The released high-energy gamma-radiation is converted into positron-electron pairs in a structure of platinum foils which is mounted inside the cadmium cap.
-Positive high voltage is applied in order to extract the moderated positrons.
+At NEPOMUC, the positrons are generated by pair production from the absorption of high-energy prompt gamma rays after thermal neutron capture in cadmium [1].
+A cadmium cap is mounted inside the tip of the inclined beam tube SR-11.
+The released high-energy gamma radiation is converted into positron-electron pairs in a structure of platinum foils, which is mounted inside the cadmium cap.
+Positive high voltage is applied to extract the moderated positrons.
 The positron beam is magnetically guided in a solenoid field of typically 5 – 7 mT.

-After upgrading NEPOMUC, 80 % 113Cd enriched cadmium is used as neutron-gamma-converter which has a projected lifetime of 25 years of reactor operation [2] and an intensity of > 109 moderated positrons per second has been achieved [3].
+At NEPOMUC, 80 % 113Cd enriched cadmium is used as a neutron-gamma-converter, which has a projected lifetime of 25 years of reactor operation [2] and an intensity of > 109 moderated positrons per second has been achieved [3].

 The positron beam facility

-There are currently four three instruments in routine operation:
+There are currently three instruments in routine operation:

 • Pulsed low-energy positron system (PLEPS)